MikeGruz/mikegruz.github.io/cv.md

 Gruszczynski, Mike.
 "Evidence of Partisan Agenda Fragmentation in the American Public, 1959-2015."
 In press at *Public Opinion Quarterly.*

 Hunt, Kate, and Mike Gruszczynski.
 "The Influence of New and Traditional Media Coverage on Public Attention to Social Movements: The Case of the Dakota Access Pipeline Protests."
-In press at *Information, Communication, and Society.*
+In press at [*Information, Communication, and Society.*](https://www.tandfonline.com/doi/full/10.1080/1369118X.2019.1670228){:target="_blank"}

 Friesen, Amanda, Mike Gruszczynski, Kevin B. Smith, and John R. Alford.
 "Political Orientations Vary with Detection of Androstenone."
 In press at *Politics and the Life Sciences.*